kanpov/ImprovedFood/BLOG.md

 # Posts

+## May 20th, 2021

+You may have seen the new project announced in the previous blog post - MythicalTowers.
+I have lots of research and planning to do, so I decided to private the project.
+When there'll be something to see, it'll go public (estimate - start of June).

 ## May 19th, 2021

 I'm launching a new project in a few hours that will potentially receive more contributions than this one.